What is emotional clarity? How is it related to your well-being and why is it important to work on improving it?

 What is Emotional Clarity?

-Emotional clarity refers to the extent to which people know, understand and are clear about which emotions they are feeling and why they are feeling them.
-When people have poor emotional clarity, they may have a difficult time understanding the origins of their emotions.
-For example, they may say things like, “I feel bad and I don’t understand why”.
-Or they may not be able to easily distinguish between emotions.
-Poor emotional clarity results in them reporting that they feel overwhelmed or upset rather than feeling more specific emotions such as frustration or hopelessness.
+Emotional clarity refers to the extent to which you know, understand and are clear about which emotions you are feeling and why you are feeling them.
+If you have poor emotional clarity, you may have a difficult time understanding the origins of your emotions.
+For example, you may say things like, “I feel bad and I don’t understand why”.
+Or you may not be able to easily distinguish between emotions.
+Poor emotional clarity results in feeling overwhelmed or upset rather than feeling more specific emotions such as frustration or sadness.

 Why is it important to have emotional clarity?

-The ability to understand the origins of emotions is essential for being able to take direct action at changing the circumstances or thoughts that result in those emotions.
-For example, when we have poor emotional clarity about how or why an emotion emerges, it is very difficult to prevent it from emerging.
-Similarly, when we can’t determine whether or not we are feeling sad or angry, it becomes more difficult to enact effective emotion regulation strategies.
+The ability to understand the origins of emotions is essential for being able to take direct action changing the circumstances or thoughts that result in those emotions.
+For example, if you have poor emotional clarity about how or why an emotion emerges, it is very difficult to prevent it from emerging.
+Similarly, when you can’t determine whether or not you are feeling sad or angry, it becomes more difficult to enact effective emotion regulation strategies.

 Activities to develop this skill: